anythingcodes/gatsby-casper/src/content/2020-in-review.md

 ### After

+🌟 ⭐ 💆‍♀️

 ![New vanity and plumbing](img/2020-12-27/vanity.jpg)

 ![Bathtub and new plumbing](img/2020-12-27/painted-bathtub.jpg)

 Still need to paint but things are structurally sound. 💃

 I'm really proud of all we accomplished.
-It was a <em>ton</em> of hard labor and unexpected hurdles, but we made it through.
+It was oodles of hard labor and unexpected hurdles, but we made it through.
 Plus, if we wind up contracting someone in the future, now we know an awful lot more about the terminology and processes.
 In my opinion we'll be able to speak more competently and knowledgably with a construction professional.

 I also started reading <em><a href="https://www.barnesandnoble.com/w/the-interior-design-handbook-frida-ramstedt/1136319520" target="_blank">The Interior Design Handbook</a></em>, a beautiful Scandinavian book on interior design principles.